railsuser2014/openobject-doc-book-en/3/3_8/company_financial_analysis.rst

 * Approved: the budget is approved by the budget holder; the name of the user approving the budget will be displayed in the ``Validate User`` field.

-You can cancel a budget and reset it to draft for the two preceeding steps.
+You can cancel a budget and reset it to draft for the two preceding steps.

 * Done: the budget is fully approved and no changes will be allowed.
 You can no longer cancel the budget and reset it to draft.